 That being said, you can either pack band-aids or buy some from a hotel (most carry a few choices and even have slip-on shoes in vending machines).
 If you choose to wear shoes that are cute but not made for walking 8 miles, don’t say I didn’t warn you.
 Pack bandaids.

 That being said, the Las Vegas strip is very pedestrian-friendly.
 Some bridges allow you to cross streets, plenty of escalators or elevators, and intuitive walking paths.
 You’ll even head back home with several new playing cards.

 Relax With a Fantastic Day View of the Las Vegas Strip While Enjoying Tea and Amazing Treats

-Now, I’m probably only aware of this because of my family, but tea time is one of the best traditions out there.
+Now, you may not think of this as “Vegas,” but tea time is one of the best traditions out there.
 Why?
 Because it allows you to take a break from the day, and relax with some snacks and tea before the rest of the evening.
 The best place to enjoy tea time on the strip will be at the Waldorf Astoria.

-Your best bet will be to make a reservation in advance, especially if you are like me and need to order a gluten-free plate.
+Your best bet will be to make a reservation in advance, especially if need to order a gluten-free plate.
 Once reserved, you can count on a relaxing afternoon with a beautiful view of the strip.

 The tea-time sandwiches are fantastic (vegan options available in advance), plus scones and amazing desserts.
 This is the perfect way to end a day out on the Las Vegas strip before your evening entertainment begins.